Zulkhuu/radfoam-ipu/README.md

 ## Installation

-The implementation consists of two parts: ipu based renderer that runs on server and remote local viewer
+The demo consists of two parts: IPU based renderer that runs on cloud and remote local viewer.

 ### Build the renderer on cloud machine with IPU